 The CAISO Tariff governs all aspects of bidding and scheduling of long-term Wheeling Through Priority transactions on the CAISO Controlled Grid, including (without limitation), the financial and technical criteria for Scheduling Coordinators, bidding, Settlement, information reporting requirements and confidentiality restrictions;

-It will abide by, and will perform all of the obligations under the CAISO Tariff placed on Scheduling Coordinators in respect of all matters set forth therein including, without limitation, all matters relating to the bidding and scheduling of long-term Wheeling Through Priority transactions, ongoing obligations in respect of scheduling, Settlement, system security policy and procedures to be developed by the CAISO from time to time, billing and payments, confidentiality and dispute resolution;
+It will abide by, and perform, all of the obligations under the CAISO Tariff placed on Scheduling Coordinators in respect of all matters set forth therein including, without limitation, all matters relating to the bidding and scheduling of long-term Wheeling Through Priority transactions, ongoing obligations in respect of scheduling, Settlement, system security policy and procedures to be developed by the CAISO from time to time, billing and payments, confidentiality and dispute resolution;

-It shall enter into a LTWTUCA for if it is required to fund Wheel Through Upgrades in accordance with Appendix GG of the CAISO Tariff.
+It shall enter into a LTWTUCA for it is required to fund Wheel Through Upgrades in accordance with Appendix GG of the CAISO Tariff.

 Agreement Subject to CAISO Tariff.
 The CAISO Tariff is incorporated herein and made a part hereof.
 In the event of a conflict between the terms and conditions of this Agreement and any other terms and conditions set forth in the CAISO Tariff, the terms and conditions of the CAISO Tariff shall prevail.

 Relationship of this Agreement with the LTWTUCA.
-In the event of a conflict between the terms and conditions of this Agreement and terms and conditions pertaining to the Scheduling Coordinator specific rate in the LTWUCA, the terms and conditions of the LTWTSA shall govern.
-The Scheduling Coordinator also acknowledges that a Default under the LTWTUCA shall result in a Default under this Agreement and shallbe addressed in accordance with the Default provisions of the LTWTUCA.
+In the event of a conflict between the terms and conditions of this Agreement and terms and conditions of the LTWTUCA, this Agreement will govern, provided that if the difference pertainsto the Scheduling Coordinator specific rate in the LTWTUCA, the terms and conditions of the LTWTUCA will govern.
+The Scheduling Coordinator also acknowledges that a Default under the LTWTUCA shall result in a Default under this Agreement and will be addressed in accordance with the Default provisions of the LTWTUCA.

 Scope of Service.
 The execution of this Agreement grants a long-term Wheeling Through Priority in accordance with the CAISO Tariff.